mwojtyczka/unity-catalog-setup-aws/README.md

 The authentication to the workspace is performed using [PAT token](https://docs.databricks.com/dev-tools/api/latest/authentication.html)
 The token has to be generated for a user or service principal that is a Databricks account admin!

----
-**NOTE**

-Unity Catalog resources are account level resources and it might be counterintuitive but unity catalog resources deployment is performed using a workspace provider/connection.
+> **_NOTE:_**  Unity Catalog resources are account level resources and it might be counterintuitive but unity catalog resources deployment is performed using a workspace provider/connection.
 You can use any workspace that belongs to the Databricks account you are using.

----